-We plan to reduce any negative impacts on road congestion in the following ways:
+We will aim to reduce the negative impact of the work on neighbouring residents and businesses in the following ways:

 Keeping in touch